pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/2_docker.md

 ### Environment variables

-As previously seen, when launching the image, the `start` (or `configure`, on 1st launch) command is called: it means that all flags are settable with their associated ENV var, using upper case and CELLS_ prefix.
+As previously seen, when launching the image, the `start` (or `configure` on 1st launch) command is called: it means that all flags are settable with their associated ENV var, using upper case and CELLS_ prefix.

 Below is an extract of relevant ENV variables that you can pass to the container.